-Science for Citizens deals with inventions and discoveries, and the way in which science and technology affect the well-being of individuals and the global society.
-Using critical thinking, creative insight, and their current scientific knowledge, students will be provided with opportunities to collaborate, investigate, problem solve, communicate, innovate, discover and increase their understanding of science through hands-on experience.
-Topics covered include, health science, home technologies, recycling, workplace chemicals, forensic science, extreme weather and disaster preparedness, and resources and sustainability.
-Recommended: Science 10 or Sciences Naturelles 10.
-The big ideas as developed by the Ministry of education are as follows:
+This project-based course deals with inventions and discoveries, and the way in which science and technology affect the well-being of individuals and the global society.
+Using critical thinking, students will explore scientific claims and learn to judge validity of evidence. creative insight, and their current scientific knowledge, students will be provided with opportunities to collaborate, investigate, problem solve, communicate, innovate, discover and increase their understanding of science through hands-on experience.
+Hands on lab experiences will promote innovation and creative problem solving.
+Specific topics will be selected based upon student interest and personal goals.